 Comment

-People indigenous to the area hold the Northern Heights line dear to their hearts.
-There will still be those who remember the line either in passenger service, seeing the later occasional stock transfers, or just the line still with its rails, yet even without those memories the subject of the line will cause strong debate.
+2005: People indigenous to the area hold the Northern Heights line dear to their hearts.
+There will still be those who remember the line either in passenger service, seeing the later occasional stock transfers, or just the line with its rails, yet even without those memories the subject of the line will cause strong debate.
 Perhaps it is the seeming waste of it; the line was so near to being converted to a tube line (thus securing its future).
 Perhaps it is its scenic nature or that it would be a useful line to have now; it still could easily be reopened as a railway.
 Regardless of that, some notable locals have fought hard over the years to prevent the line being transformed into a road or being sold off for housing.
 As a consequence, it now lies relatively intact as the Parkland Walk, which can provide a pleasant and leafy oasis of tranquility amongst the congestion of North London (though see later comments about vandalism, graffiti, the rain and mud etc).
 Certainly for this author as a child, the line provided mysterious

 territory to explore and a multiplicity of questions to (non-local)